ProvableHQ/leo/documentation/guides/dependencies.md

    - **Workspace**: Look up the member in `workspace.json` and resolve to a local path
    - **Local**: Read the Leo source from the specified path and compile it, or use Aleo Instructions file
    - **Network**: Fetch the bytecode from the Aleo network (or cache)
-   - **Git**: Reuse the commit pinned in `leo.lock` if present; otherwise clone the repository, resolve the reference to a commit, and check it out.
+   - **Git**: Reuse the commit pinned in `leo.lock` if present.
+Otherwise clone the repository, resolve the reference to a commit, and check it out.
 The checked-out package is then treated exactly like a local one.
 3. **Resolve transitive dependencies** - if your dependency imports other programs, those are fetched too
 4. **Topologically sort** all programs so dependencies are processed before dependents